stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 LDA $027E
 ```

 A variation on the absolute addressing mode is the **Zero Page** addressing mode.
 This takes the form `<mnemonic> <some_byte_value>`.
 The `<some_byte_value>` specifies an address within the zero page.
 The zero page is the first 256 bytes of the CPU address space, from addresses `$0000` to `$00FF`.
-Since we know that the most significant byte of a zero page address will always be `$00`, we only need a single byte to specify an address within it.
+The most significant byte of a zero page address will always be `$00`.
+Thus we only need a single byte to specify an address within it.
 It is the byte at this address that will be operated on.
 An instruction that uses this addressing mode will be two bytes long: one byte for the opcode and one byte for the address LSB.
 The following example loads the byte at address `$007E` into the Accumulator:

 ```asm6502
 LDA $7E
 ```

-You could use the Absolute addressing mode to load this byte (using the instruction `LDA $007E`) but there are advantages to the Zero Page addressing mode.
-The instruction is smaller (two bytes instead of three), and the instruction will take one less cycle to execute.
+You could have used the Absolute addressing mode to load this byte, using the instruction `LDA $007E`.
+But there are advantages to the Zero Page addressing mode:

+- The instruction is smaller, being two bytes rather than three.
+- The instruction will take one less cycle to execute.

 The 6502 has relatively few registers.
 The Zero Page addressing mode compensates somewhat for this by making the zero page more efficient to access than the rest of system RAM.
-Because of this, you should store your most accessed values in the zero page.
+Because of this, you should store the most accessed values in the zero page.

-There are four addressing modes that are indexed variations of the Absolute and Zero Page addressing modes: **Absolute, X**; **Absolute, Y**; **Zero Page, X**; and **Zero Page, Y**.
-With each, the address of the byte to operate on is found by adding the current value in either the X or Y register to the address specified in the instruction.
-Thus the address in the instruction is a base address to which an index value is added to get the final address of the byte to operate on.
-(This is the reason why the X and Y registers are called index registers.)
-We indicate these modes by appending `, X` or `, Y` as appropriate.
+There are four addressing modes that are indexed variations of the Absolute and Zero Page addressing modes.
+They are **Absolute, X**, **Absolute, Y**, **Zero Page, X**, and **Zero Page, Y**.
+For each, the address of the byte to operate on is found by adding the current value in the X or Y register to the address specified in the instruction.
+Thus the address in the instruction is the base address to which the CPU adds an index value.
+This gives the final address of the byte to operate on.
+(This usage is the reason why we call the X and Y registers the index registers.)
+We show this mode by appending `, X` or `, Y` as appropriate.

 The following example instructions demonstrate these four modes: